jim-holloway/my_slider/README.md

 =========

 jQuery-slider-with-dynamic-nav
-this is my final from itc290 jQuery class @ seattle central comunity colage
+this is my final from itc290 jQuery class @ seattle central community college